IRTF-HRPC/drafts/draft-political.md

 Acknowledgments
 ================

-Thanks to Michael Rogers, Joe Hall, Andrew Sullivan, Brian Carpenter, Mark Perkins, S Moonesamy, Stephen Farrell, Amelia Andersdotter, and all contributors and reviewers on the hrpc mailinglist.
+Thanks to Michael Rogers, Joe Hall, Andrew Sullivan, Brian Carpenter, Mark Perkins, S Moonesamy, Stephen Farrell, Amelia Andersdotter, Stephane Couture, and all contributors and reviewers on the hrpc mailinglist.
 Special thanks to Gisela Perez de Acha for some thorough editing rounds.

 Research Group Information
 ==========================